udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 #### Tasks to complete

 -   Apply an existing Azure Policy to prevent the creation of ExpressRoute circuits.
 The policy should be applied at the Management Group scope.
-Use an Exception Path to define a resource group which Enterprise IT can use for their permitted ExpressRoute circuits.
+Use an Exception Path to define a resource group that Enterprise IT can use for their permitted ExpressRoute circuits.

 #### Exit criteria

--   Policy applied as described.
+-   Policy applied as described

 ### Task 3: Restrict the creation of resources in regions